amarax/phrasecloud/Readme.md

 # Phrase Cloud App

-This is a static HTML web app that generates a Phrase Cloud from a text file.
-All processing is done locally.
+This is a static HTML web app that generates a Phrase Cloud from some text.

+## Features

+- Supports plain text: each paragraph is treated as an individual block.
+- Supports CSV files: each cell is treated as an individual block, and you can select which column to generate a cloud from.
+- Export to SVG: only works well for generic font families, e.g. 'sans-serif'.
+- Drag and drop or paste directly: works for both text and files.

 ## Prerequisites